Haroon-jay/Haroon-jay/README.md

 #### *Passionate about Web development, Web analytics, Software Design*
 ## More about me:

-- 🔥 Worked on several enterprise level React, Node.js applications, Top rated Fullstack developer on Upwork
+- 🔥 Worked on several enterprise level React, Node.js applications, Top-rated Plus Fullstack developer on Upwork
 - 📫 Always looking to find creative solutions to optimize processes, solve new problems
 - 🔭 Actively looking for new opportunities as React, MERN developer
 - 📚 I'm currently learning System design and architecture